awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [Blueprints ★290](https://github.com/zenangst/Blueprints) - A framework that is meant to make your life easier when working with collection view flow layouts.
 * [Stefan ★29](https://github.com/appunite/Stefan) - A guy that helps you manage collections and placeholders in easy way.
 * [Parade ★503](https://github.com/HelloElephant/Parade) - Parallax Scroll-Jacking Effects Engine for iOS / tvOS.
+* [MSPeekCollectionViewDelegateImplementation ★9](https://github.com/MaherKSantina/MSPeekCollectionViewDelegateImplementation) - A custom paging behavior that peeks the previous and next items in a collection view.

 #### Expandable Cell